Obstruction of Justice

-- Spitting on an officer while he or she tries to make an arrest.
+- Spitting on an officer while they try to make an arrest.

 - Hitting, punching, or kicking an officer while they try to initiate an arrest.

-- Headbutting an officer while he or she tries to make an arrest.
+- Headbutting an officer while they try to make an arrest.

 - Drawing a knife or a handgun on an officer as they attempt an arrest.